 However, you don’t have to sacrifice hygiene or struggle to maintain cleanliness just because of one inconvenience.
 Get a handheld showerhead so you could directly splash or spray on every body part while avoiding the area where your PICC line is located.

 5. Use Waterproof PICC Line Sleeve When You Need To Get Wet

 To serve as an added protection when taking a bath, you may get yourself a PICC line shower cover that is waterproof just to be more sure not to wet your PICC line accidentally.
 This is also particularly convenient when you don’t want to miss out on some swimming activities with the family.

 As mentioned, PICC lines can pose a few inconveniences.
-But, the ways they can help on your health can be invaluable that you can turn a blind eye to all the few difficulties they can bring.
+But, the ways they can help your health can be invaluable in that you can turn a blind eye to all the few difficulties they can bring.

 Instead of feeling sorry for yourself or being annoyed by having to deal with a PICC line, you can just consider yourself blessed that there’s a remedy to your condition.
 Some don’t even get to have a chance for treatment, let alone live to see another day.